alexlerikos/Projector/README.md

 }
 ```

+- Set the player to use your app's color scheme and water-mark
-- Add your app's UI Color Scheme, water-mark and video to the ProjectorView object
+- Load the URL of your video into the ProjectorView's API

 ```swift
 override func viewDidLoad() {